 City Botanic Gardens Riverwalk and River Hub projects

-Brisbane City Council is pleased to advise construction of the City Botanic Gardens Riverwalk and River Hub started is now complete and the facilities are open for use.
+The City Botanic Gardens Riverwalk and River Hub facilities are open for use.

 |Address||City Reach Boardwalk at the corner of Alice and Edward Streets, and the City Botanic Gardens, Brisbane City|